-Six states have either legalized sports betting or issued licenses for companies to offer sports betting since the Supreme Court on May 14 struck down the Professional and Amateur Sports Protection Act, making sports betting a states’ rights issue.
+Six states have either legalized sports wagering or issued licenses for companies since the Supreme Court on May 14 struck down the Professional and Amateur Sports Protection Act, making it a states’ rights issue.
 All of those states are located in the east or south.
-Activity with regard to sports betting has been remarkably limited in the western states.
+Activity with regard to sports wagers has been remarkably limited in the western states.

-To no one’s shock, as the more western states see the revenue being generated in newly opened eastern sports betting markets, such as New Jersey and Delaware, legislators are growing increasingly eager to access, for their own jurisdictions, the tax dollars that sports betting can generate.
+To no one’s shock, as the more western states see the revenue being generated in newly opened eastern markets, such as New Jersey and Delaware, legislators are growing increasingly eager to access, for their own jurisdictions, the tax dollars that it can generate.
 Some states will require a change in gambling laws, others may need a state constitutional amendment in which voters could decide the issue.

-As East Coast States Go Full Speed Ahead, When or Will Colorado or New Mexico Legal Sports Betting Arrive?
+As East Coast States Go Full Speed Ahead, When or Will CO or New Mexico Legal Sports Betting Arrive?